mmfausnaugh/mapspec/README.md

 These mostly deal with data structures in `spectrum.py`; to test the rescaling procedure itself, go to `mapspec_test` and run

-   `bash ../../run_map.sh`
+   `sh run_map.sh`

 # Quick Start #

-If you want to get right into it, the shell script `run_map.sh` gives a basic command for aligning spectra.
+If you want to get right into it, the shell script `run_map.sh` gives a basic command for aligning spectra (the `do_map` command comes from a script that was installed during setup).
 However, if you are wary of black boxes, skip to the 'Outline' (below).

 Comments inside `run_map.sh` parse all arguments of this command, but for completeness, here are the data files that you need: